-Effective Date: July / 2021

-1. SCOPE 1.1 Use this test method to determine the particle size distribution of aggregate samples, using standard U.S. sieves with square openings.
-1.2 Use Part I to determine a weight-based, dry-sieve analysis for an aggregate sample.
-1.3 Use Part II to determine a weight-based, sieve analysis for an aggregate sample requiring a washed sieve analysis.
-1.4 Use Part III to determine a volume-based, sieve analysis for an aggregate sample.
+SCOPE 1.
+1.1 Use this test method to determine the particle size distribution of aggregate samples, using standard U.S. sieves with square openings.
+1.2 Use Part I to determine a weight-based dry-sieve analysis for an aggregate sample.
+Use Part II to determine a weight-based sieve analysis for an aggregate sample requiring a washed sieve 1.3 analysis.
+1.4 Use Part III to determine a volume-based sieve analysis for an aggregate sample.
 Perform a volumetric sieve analysis when aggregates with differences in bulk specific gravity greater than 0.3 are blended.
 1.5 Use Part IV to determine the precise data relating to aggregate compounds in which some percentage of the total volume includes material that is lighter than water or the usual suspension medium.

-1.6 The values given in parentheses (if provided) are not standard and may not be exact mathematical conversions.
+The values given in parentheses (if provided) are not standard and may not be exact mathematical conversions.
 Use each system of units separately.
 Combining values from the two systems may result in nonconformance with the standard.

-2. APPARATUS 2.
-2.1 APPARATUS Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface.
-2.1 Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface.
-2.1 2.2 Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface.
-Set of standard U. S. sieves, meeting the requirements of Tex-907-K .
-2.1 2.2 2.3 Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface.
-Set of standard U. S. sieves, meeting the requirements of Tex-907-K .
-Mechanical sieve shaker.
-2.1 2.2 2.3 2.4 Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface.
-Set of standard U. S. sieves, meeting the requirements of Tex-907-K .
-Mechanical sieve shaker.
-Balance, Class G2 in accordance with Tex-901-K , minimum capacity of 10,000 g.
-2.12.22.32.42.5 Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface.
-Set of standard U. S. sieves, meeting the requirements of Tex-907-K .
-Mechanical sieve shaker.
-Balance, Class G2 in accordance with Tex-901-K , minimum capacity of 10,000 g.
-Drying oven, capable of attaining a temperature of at least 225°F (107°C).
-2.1 2.2 2.3 2.4 2.5 2.6 Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface.
-Set of standard U. S. sieves, meeting the requirements of Tex-907-K .
-Mechanical sieve shaker.
-Balance, Class G2 in accordance with Tex-901-K , minimum capacity of 10,000 g.
-Drying oven, capable of attaining a temperature of at least 225°F (107°C).
-Various pans.
+- 2.1 Sample splitter, quartering machine, quartering cloth, or shovel and a smooth surface. - 2.2 Set of standard U.S. sieves, meeting the requirements of Tex-907-K.

+- 2.3 Mechanical sieve shaker.

+- 2.4 Balance, Class G2 in accordance with Tex-901-K, minimum capacity of 10000 g.

+- 2.5 Drying oven, capable of attaining a temperature of at least $230 \pm 9$ °F ( $110 \pm 5$ °C).

+- 2.6 Various pans.

+- 2.7 Scoop.

+- 2.8 Brass wire brush.

+- 2.9 Bristle brush.
-3. PREPARING MATERIAL SAMPLE

-- 3.1 Follow this method to prepare aggregate that has been sampled from a stockpile.
-Note 1-This sample preparation method is not applicable when performing a sieve analysis on material obtained from an ignition oven or extraction sample. - 3.2 Place a representative sample of processed aggregate in oven and dry to constant weight at a minimum temperature of 225°F (107°C). - 3.2.1 For field testing of portland cement concrete aggregate, it is not necessary to completely dry, but merely to surface dry, the coarse aggregate. - 3.2.2 Dry limestone rock asphalt (LRA) samples at $140 \pm 9^{\circ}F$ ( $60 \pm 5^{\circ}C$ ).
-Note 2-For control testing, where rapid results are desired, it is not necessary to dry LRA aggregate. - 3.3 For coarse materials (major portion retained on the No. 8 [2.36 mm] sieve), quarter the sample to the required size as shown in Table 1 using one of the following methods: - sample splitter, - quartering cloth, - quartering machine, or - mix on a smooth clean surface with a large flat scoop or shovel until blended, and quarter with a straight edge. - 3.4 For fine materials (major portion passing No. 8 [2.36 mm] sieve) thoroughly blend sample and take small portions from several places in the pan to make up a test sample with the required size as shown in Table 1. - 3.5 For control testing, create the test sample for all size aggregates by blending small portions taken from several places in the pan. - 3.6 For plant control testing, weigh aggregates in the same proportions as used in the bituminous mixture being produced, then combine and sieve to yield the combined aggregate gradation. - 3.7 Reverse Sections 3.2 through 3.6 when this proves more practical.
+3. PREPARING MATERIAL SAMPLE 3.1 Follow this method to prepare aggregate that has been sampled from a stockpile.
+Note 1-This sample preparation method is not applicable when performing a sieve analysis on material obtained from an ignition oven or extraction sample.
+3.2 Place a representative sample of processed aggregate in oven and dry to constant weight at a minimum temperature of $230 \pm 9^{\circ}F$ (110 $\pm 5^{\circ}C$ ).
+3.2.1 For field testing of Portland cement concrete aggregate, it is not necessary to completely dry, but merely to surface dry, the coarse aggregate.
+Dry limestone rock asphalt (LRA) samples at $140 \pm 9$ °F ( $60 \pm 5$ °C).
+3.2.2 Note 2-For control testing, where rapid results are desired, it is not necessary to dry LRA aggregate.
+3.3 For coarse materials (major portion retained on the No. 8 [2.36 mm] sieve), guarter the sample to the required size as shown in Table 1 using one of the following methods: sample splitter, quartering cloth, quartering machine, or mix on a smooth clean surface with a large flat scoop or shovel until blended, and quarter with a straight edge.
+3.4 For fine materials (major portion passing No. 8 [2.36 mm] sieve) thoroughly blend sample and take small portions from several places in the pan to make up a test sample with the required size as shown in Table 1.
+3.5 For control testing, create a test sample for all size aggregates by blending small portions taken from several places in the pan.
+3.6 For plant control testing, weigh aggregates in the same proportions as used in the bituminous mixture being produced, then combine and sieve to yield the combined aggregate gradation.
+3.7 Reverse Sections 3.2 - 3.6 when this proves more practical.